tue-sevol/Assignment-1-2020/Readme.md

 `docker build -t 2imp25-assignment-1 .`

 This builds a docker image according to the `DockerFile`, and tags the built image as `2imp25-assignment-1`.
-Finally, to run the docker image using the matcher that requires a similarity of at least .25 we execute the following command.
+For example to run the docker image using the matcher that requires a similarity of at least .25 (match type: 1) we execute the following command.

 Windows (Powershell): `docker run --rm -v "$pwd\dataset-1:/input" -v "$pwd\output:/output" 2imp25-assignment-1 1`